John R. Lewis High School: Football

-Track and field
+Track and Field

-John R. Lewis High School has a successful Track and Field program.
-It has produced All-District, All-Region, All-State and All-American athletes.
-In 2007 the Lewis track team came in third in the AAA Virginia State meet.
-Track coach Gary Powell was awarded Coach of the Year by The Washington Post in 2007.
-Many Lewis track team athletes continue on with their Track and Field careers onto the collegiate level, including alumnus Terry Cobb (Class of 1966) and Sean Holston (Class of 2007).
+The track and field program at Lewis High School has a history of producing All-District, All-Region, All-State, and All-American athletes.
+In 2007, the team secured third place in the AAA Virginia State meet.

+Notable alumni include Terry Cobb (Class of 1966) and Sean Holston (Class of 2007), both of whom continued their track and field careers at the collegiate level.